apache/spark/docs/tutorial.rst

 We'll need a DAG object to nest our tasks into.
 Here we pass a string that defines the dag_id, which serves as a unique identifier for your DAG.
-We also pass the default argument dictonary that we just define.
+We also pass the default argument dictionary that we just define.

 .. code:: python